Growth drives school district's decision to purchase land in east Rapid City

 “Students who walk would have the ability to do that very safely,” Sasse told the Journal earlier this week, adding that other forms of transportation could be handled efficiently in the area.

 Veluswamy explained other aspects of the construction, as well, noting that building process would take place on “a cut site.”
-He described the act of cutting away upper parts of the soil to create a plateau ideal for construction.
+He described the act of cutting away upper parts of the soil to create a flat surface ideal for construction.

 Regarding other work underway in the school district, Veluswamy pointed to South Middle School.